 Certificate Type Identification Requirements Personal Verification of the identity of the unaffiliated Applicant based on Section 3.2.3 and the performance of an Electronic Identification based on Section 3.2.3.4 or the performance of in-person or Unsupervised Remote Identity Proofing based on Section 3.2.3.2; and Verification of email based on Section 3.2.8.
-Medium Assurance Hardware Unaffiliated Verification of the affiliated Applicant based on Section 3.2.3 and performance of in- person or Unsupervised Remote Identity Proofing based on Section 3.2.3.2; and Verification of email based on Section 3.2.8.
-Business Verification of the affiliated Applicant based on Section 3.2.3 and performance of inperson or Unsupervised Remote Identity Proofing based on Section 3.2.3.2; Verification of the Organization based on Sections 3.2.2; Verification of Individual-Organization affiliation based on Section 3.2.2.1; Verification of email based on Section 3.2.8; and Verification of a Certificate request based on Section 3.2.9.
-Server Verification of the Organization based on Sections 3.2.2; Verification of the PKI Sponsor's Organization affiliation based on Section 3.2.2.3;
+Medium Assurance Hardware Unaffiliated Verification of the affiliated Applicant based on Section 3.2.3 and performance of in-person or Unsupervised Remote Identity Proofing based on Section 3.2.3.2; and Verification of email based on Section 3.2.8.
+Business Verification of the affiliated Applicant based on Section 3.2.3 and performance of in-person or Unsupervised Remote Identity Proofing based on Section 3.2.3.2; Verification of the Organization based on Sections 3.2.2; Verification of Individual-Organization affiliation based on Section 3.2.2.1; Verification of email based on Section 3.2.8; and Verification of a Certificate request based on Section 3.2.9.
+Server Verification of the Organization based on Sections 3.2.2;